Best Of16 min read

 • Free email hosting with unlimited accounts

-• Staging environments on all plans
+• Staging environments on every plan

 • Managed WordPress with automatic updates